Skip to content Skip to footer

 Cost Of Living

-The cost of living index in Sacapulas is lower compared to major urban centers.
-Daily expenses such as food, transportation, and accommodation are relatively affordable, making it an attractive destination for budget travelers.
+The cost of living in Sacapulas is relatively low compared to urban areas, with affordable prices for basic necessities such as food, housing, and transportation.
+The cost of dining out and entertainment is also budget-friendly, making it an attractive destination for travelers on a budget.

 Sacapulas – municipality of Quiché Department, Guatemala